git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 You can also send the prefix key to *nested* tmux sessions.
-For instance, if you're inside a tmux client on a *local* machine and you SSH into a *remote* machine in one of your panes.
-On the remote machine, you can attach the client via `tmux attach` as you normally would.
-To send the prefix key to the machines' tmux client, and not your local one, hit the prefix key again.
+For instance, if you're inside a tmux client on a *local* machine and you SSH into a *remote* machine in one of your panes, on the remote machine, you can attach the client via `tmux attach` as you normally would.
+To send the prefix key to the machine's tmux client, not your local one, hit the prefix key again.

-So, if you prefix key is the default, `Ctrl-b`, do `Ctrl+b` + `b` again, *then* hit the shortcut for what you want to do.
+So, if your prefix key is the default, `Ctrl-b`, do `Ctrl+b` + `b` again, *then* hit the shortcut for what you want to do.

 Example: If you wanted to create a window on the remote machine, which would normally